tommasocalo/pcs-review-matcher/readme.md

 # Review Matcher

-This project scrapes a PCS website for reviewer and submission information, embeds the text using the SPECTER2 model, and computes matching scores (Euclidean distances) between each paper and each reviewer.
-The goal is to automatically match reviewers with papers by comparing the semantic similarity between paper content (title and abstract) and reviewer profiles (name and expert keywords).
+This project scrapes PCS website for reviewer and submission information, embeds the text using the SPECTER2 model, and computes matching scores (Euclidean distances) between each paper and each reviewer.
+The goal is to automatically match reviewers with papers by comparing the semantic similarity between paper content (title and abstract) and reviewer profiles (expert keywords).

 The SPECTER2 model is a transformer-based language model fine-tuned for scientific paper retrieval.
 It generates embeddings that capture the meaning of scientific texts, enabling effective similarity comparisons via Euclidean distance.